Aspen Meadows Resort

 Aspen Meadows is a 40-acre conference center and resort located amongst the Rocky Mountains in Aspen, Colorado.
-It is owned by the Aspen Institute, operated by Dolce Hotels and Resorts, and is the venue for some of the institute's most notable events, such as the annual Aspen Ideas Festival and Socrates Program seminars.
+It is owned by the Aspen Institute, and is the venue for some of the institute's events, such as the annual Aspen Ideas Festival and Socrates Program seminars.
 It was designed by Herbert Bayer in the Bauhaus style.

 History

 The Goethe Bicentennial Convocation and Music Festival, organized by Walter Paepcke, was held in Aspen in 1949 in an amphitheater tent designed by Eero Saarinen.
 The success of the gathering led to the creation of the Aspen Institute.
-Programming was initially held in rotating locations, but by 1952 the institute's Executive Seminar needed a dedicated, purpose-built space and Paepcke purchased land for the institute from the Aspen Company (another Paepcke organization, which he had previously directed to purchase 100 acres of property in the Aspen Meadows).
+Programming was initially held in rotating locations, but by 1952 the institute's Executive Seminar needed a dedicated, purpose-built space and Paepcke purchased land for the institute from the Aspen Company (another Paepcke organization.
 The first permanent building, the Executive Seminar building, was built in 1953.